 “It changes your entire life,” said Lorie Gassel, Lauren’s mother.
 “That is a time of a tremendous amount of growth.
 It was very difficult for Lauren.”

 She came back to Children’s two or three times a year for adjustments and received a new brace about once a year.
-Lauren ultimately wore the brace consistently for six years, past her 12th birthday.
+Lauren wore the brace consistently for six years, past her 12th birthday.